 |AVG.
 BARS IN TRADE||7.1||–|

-Average holding period is 7.1 days and exposure is 34.3%.
-The strategy uses a bear market filter because it operates in the daily timeframe and during bear markets there are much better strategies to use with index ETFs, for example the PSI5 strategy.
-If the filter is removed, CAGR jumps to 18% from 13.3% but maximum drawdown increases significantly.
+The average holding period is 7.1 days and exposure is 33.8%.
+The strategy uses a bear market filter because it operates in the daily timeframe and during bear markets, there are much better strategies to use with index ETFs, for example, the PSI5 strategy.
+If the filter is removed, CAGR jumps to 17.1% from 12.2% but the maximum drawdown increases significantly.
 Therefore, the filter is not used to achieve CAGR outperformance but limits drawdown risk and also the annualized return.

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 The past performance of any trading system or methodology is not necessarily indicative of future results.
 Read the full disclaimer here.